zbmed-semtec/hybrid-doc-relevance-training/README.md

 This pipeline aims to optimize hyperparameters for hybrid post(reduction) Word-2Doc-2Vec approach using [Optuna](https://optuna.readthedocs.io/en/stable/faq.html).
 During the validation process, Word-2Doc-2Vec models are trained using suggested hyperparameter sets by Optuna, and Optuna evaluates their performance using three-class precision at 5 (Precision@5).

-For detailed information regarding hybrid-post-Word2Doc-2Vec and hybrid-postreduction-Word2Doc-2Vec, please refer to directory [training](./training)
+For detailed information regarding hybrid-post-Word2Doc2Vec and hybrid-postreduction-Word2Doc2Vec, please refer to directory [training](./training)

+For detailed information regarding hybrid-post-WMD-Word2Vec and hybrid-postreduction-WMD-Word2Vec, please refer to directories [training-post-WMD](./training-post-WMD) and [training-PostReduction-WMD](./training-PostReduction-WMD), respectively.

 ## Tutorial
 A [tutorial](./docs/Tutorial.ipynb) is accessible in the form of Jupyter notebook for the generation of embeddings.